btcpayserver/btcpayserver-googlecloud/README.md

 ## Setup gcloud tool
-In case you run the deploy script from local (PC or mac), you need to install gcloud tool. https://cloud.google.com/sdk/docs/ (But, if you prefere the Google cloud shell, you dont need it.It's already there.)
+In case you run the deploy script from local (PC or mac), you need to install gcloud tool. https://cloud.google.com/sdk/docs/ (But, if you prefer the Google cloud shell, you dont need it.It's already there.)

 Then, setup the gcloud environment by gcloud init command as prompted by installer.
 You will authenticate to connect google cloud with your google accout and set up the default project and default zone.